shaks21/customer-support-dashboard/README.md

 ## 📝 Design Decisions

 ### Technical Decisions
-1. **Keyword-based categorization**: Chosen over AI for predictability and speed within the 24-hour constraint
+1. **Hybrid AI + Keyword-based categorization**: User can choose between using AI or Keyword categorization.
+AI would be slower, but perhaps more accurate
 2. **Client-side state management**: Used React state instead of database for simplicity
 3. **Component-based architecture**: Modular components for maintainability
 4. **TypeScript**: For type safety and better developer experience